NVIDIA/nvbmc-docs/designs/oem/Nvidia/nsmd.md

 1. When nsmd start, nsmd get EID list from mctp-ctrl daemon to discovery EID list which supports NSM API.
-2. nsmd gets the platform inventory by GetInventoryInformation command and then exposes QM3/CX7 FRU data to D-Bus by FruDevice PDI.
+2. nsmd gets the platform inventory by Type0 QueryDeviceIdentification command for mandatory Inventory Device Type and Device Instance property.
+If the device supports GetInventoryInformation command, nsmd also try to get other Inventory properties(e.g. Part#).
+And then exposes QM3/CX7 collected FRU data to D-Bus by FruDevice PDI.
+The GB100 FRU Data is populated by GpuMgr as before(Vulcan).
-3. Entity-Manager gets notification for new FruDevice PDI added and then probing the json config file to creates GB100/QM3/CX7 device inventory and Configuration data defined in "expose" section in json file.
+3. Entity-Manager gets notification for new FruDevice PDI added and then probing the json config file to populate QM3/CX7 device inventory and Configuration PDI defined in "expose" section to D-Bus.
+The Device Inventory and configuration PDI of GB100 are populated by GpuMgr.
 4. nsmd gets notification for GB100/QM3/CX7 device inventory added and then process the Configuration data to create sensor instance.
 5. nsmd starts sd_event timer to poll sensors regularly to keep sensor reading